Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Results

-The 1D significance of a signal over the total $\ttbar$ and non-$\ttbar$ background is evaluated at the detector level for scalar and vector resonant production of the \ttbar{} pair as well as for the model of paired DM and $\ttbar{}$ production as $N_\mathrm{sig} / \sqrt{\mathrm{Var}_\mathrm{\,bg} + \mathrm{Var}_\mathrm{\,sig}}$.
-In order to quantify the signal excess and and find the most sensitive bin area , the 1D \BumpHunter{} algorithm~\cite{Choudalakis:2011qn} is employed, which finds the 1D window of a predefined size in which the probability of the data compatibility with the background-only hypothesis ($p$-value, $p_\mathrm{val}$) is the smallest, constructing a tests statistics $t \equiv - \log p_\mathrm{val}^\mathrm{min}$ which grows with the discrepancy.
-In detail, the $p$-value for the given area can be computed using the normalized incomplete gamma function as $\Gamma(d,b)$ for the case when the number of data events $d$ is larger than the expected number of background events $b$, or as $1 - \Gamma(d+1,b)$ otherwise, with
+The binned 1D significance of a~signal over the total $\ttbar$ and non-$\ttbar$ background is evaluated at the detector level for scalar and vector resonant production of the \ttbar{} pair as well as for the model of paired DM and $\ttbar{}$ production as $N_\mathrm{sig} / \sqrt{\mathrm{Var}_\mathrm{\,bg} + \mathrm{Var}_\mathrm{\,sig}}$.
+This is shown in Figures~\ref{fig_stack_Detector_model_y0_compact_RS}--\ref{fig_stack_Detector_models_Met_compact_RS} as the red (black) curve in the lowest pad without (with) taking into account the uncertainties of the background.

+In order to quantify the signal excess and find the most sensitive bin area, the 1D \BumpHunter{} (BH) algorithm~\cite{Choudalakis:2011qn} has been employed.
+It finds the 1D window of a~predefined size in which the probability of the data compatibility with the background-only hypothesis ($p$-value, $p_\mathrm{val}$) is the smallest, constructing a~tests statistics $t \equiv - \log p_\mathrm{val}^\mathrm{min}$ which grows with the discrepancy.
+The $p$-value for the given area can be computed in detail using the normalized incomplete gamma function as $\Gamma(d,b)$ for the case when the number of data events $d$ is larger than the expected number of background events $b$, or as $1 - \Gamma(d+1,b)$ otherwise, with

-The function appears as a useful replacement for the sum of Poisson weight factors determining the probability of observing $d$ events or more as the sum of Poisson terms for a distribution with mean $b$ as \footnote{There seems to be a typesetting mistake in Eq.~18 in~\cite{Choudalakis:2011qn} which should read $\sum\limits_{n=d}^{\infty} \frac{b^n}{n!}\mathrm{e}^{-b}$.}
+The function appears in a~useful replacement for the sum of Poisson weight factors determining the probability of observing $d$ events or more as the sum of Poisson terms for a~distribution with mean $b$ as \footnote{There seems to be a~typesetting mistake in Eq.~18 in~\cite{Choudalakis:2011qn} which should read $\sum\limits_{n=d}^{\infty} \frac{b^n}{n!}\mathrm{e}^{-b}$.}